BAJAJ FINSERV DIRECT LIMITED

 Where:

-• Current Free-Float Market Cap = Sum of (Price × Shares in Free Float) of all 50 stocks
+• Current Free-Float Market Capitalisation is the sum of (share price × free-float shares) of all 50 constituent stocks

-• Base Market Cap = Market cap of the index at the base year (Nov 3, 1995)
+• Base Market Capitalisation refers to the market value of the index constituents on the base date (November 3, 1995)

 Importance of the Free-Float Method